Exploring Poulsbo, Washington’s Tiny Slice of Norway - Even When It Rains!

 2. Savor a Pastry Treat

 A visit to Poulsbo isn't complete without stopping at Sluys Poulsbo Bakery.
-If you're visiting during peak seasons, head there as soon as you see there's no line because it gets jam-packed—people line up for this bakery!
+If you're visiting during peak season, head here first because it gets jam-packed—people line up for this bakery!

-You have to try their blueberry cake donut, and my child loved the smiley cookies.
+You have to try their blueberry cake donut, and my little man loved the gingerbread and smiley cookies.
 They also offer a Viking donut to match the town’s theme.

 Snack for the Road